 - When is the spinoff expected to be completed?

-The timing and structure of the anticipated spinoff is tied to several important preliminary actions, approvals and conditions.
+date, with the timing and structure of the anticipated spinoff tied to several important external

 - What will the management teams look like for each company?

 - How will Bausch + Lomb be structured?
-Will there be other changes to the structure of BHC?
+Will there be other changes to the structure of Bausch

 - What will be the tax implications of the spinoff?